paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-003-federal-maritime-commission.md

 (3) any actions being taken by the Commission to offset those conditions;

-(4) any recommendations for additional legislation to offset those conditions; and
+(4) any recommendations for additional legislation to offset those conditions;

-(5) a list of petitions filed under [section 42302(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section42302/b&num=0&edition=prelim) that the Commission rejected and the reasons for each rejection.
+(5) a list of petitions filed under [section 42302(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section42302/b&num=0&edition=prelim) that the Commission rejected and the reasons for each rejection; and

+(6) an analysis of the impacts on competition for the purchase of certain covered services by alliances of ocean common carriers acting pursuant to an agreement under this part 11 So in original.
+Subtitle I of title 46 does not contain parts. between or among ocean common carriers, including a summary of actions, including corrective actions, taken by the Commission to promote such competition.

+**(c) Definition of Certain Covered Services.—** In this section, the term “certain covered services” has the meaning given the term in section 40102.

 ### Statutory Notes